 There is no federal law governing if and when accrued vacation must be paid when an employee leaves his or her job.
-However, some states required payment of unused leave.
-For example, the twenty-four states require that your employer include unused vacation pay in your final paycheck.
-If you live in one of those states, you will be paid for the leave you didn’t use.
+However, most states require payment of unused leave under certain circumstances.
+The map below breaks down states that require payment for unused vacation, states that only pay unused vacation when contracts exist, and states that do not have a law or administrative policy for vacation.

 Pay for Unused Sick Time

 Unlike unused vacation days, which are covered by state law in some locations, employers are not required to pay employees for accrued sick time.
 Some employers may pay for unused sick time as an incentive to avoid abuse of their sick day policy, or if they are contractually obligated to pay for sick time.

-How Eligibility for Pay for Unused Leave Is Determined
+How Eligibility for Unused Leave Pay Is Determined

-The organization cannot have a policy that violates state labor law.
-However, in states that don’t require employers to pay out unused time off, the company can opt whether or not to pay accrued vacation or sick time to terminated employees.
+In states that don’t require employers to pay out unused time off, the company can decide whether to establish policies denying payment for accrued vacation or sick time to terminated employees.

 Companies are able to freely decide the type of vacation schedule they use.
 Some companies issue a bank of paid time off at the beginning of the year, while others may require the employee to earn a certain number of days per month or hours per pay period.
 To add to that, companies are also legally able to limit the maximum number of vacation days an employee can accrue.

-Depending on the state, it may be illegal to impose policies by which an employee is required to use their vacation time within a given timeframe, or be forced to forfeit it.
-For example, in the case of the twenty-four states that compensate for unused vacation time, this “use it or lose it” rule could be seen as taking away compensation the employee had already earned.
+Depending on the state, it may be illegal to impose policies by which an employee is required to use their vacation time within a given timeframe or be forced to forfeit it.
+For example, in the case of states that compensate for unused vacation time, this “use it or lose it” rule could be seen as taking away compensation the employee had already earned.

-If you're not sure about eligibility, check with your Human Resources department or state department of labor for information on what unused leave pay you qualify to receive.
+Check with your manager, Human Resources department, or state department of labor for information on what unused leave pay you qualify to receive.
 State laws may change, and individual circumstances may vary.